 3. What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time?

-I used to think that ads are incredibly annoying, but ironically, it was an ad that allowed me to discover my talent in programming.
+I used to think that ads were incredibly annoying, but ironically, it was an ad that allowed me to discover my talent in programming.

-However, when I was interrupted by a Udemy ad, offering me a complete Java programming masterclass for only 10 bucks, it caught my attention.
+When I was interrupted by a Udemy ad, offering me a complete Java programming masterclass for only 10 bucks, it caught my attention.
 I decided to take it as a challenge and purchased that course.

 Following the online course, I wrote my first line of code, outputting the famous “Hello, World!”.
-I was completely hooked, hogging the family computer to complete the 80-hour course in 2 weeks.
+I was hooked, hogging the family computer to complete the 80-hour course in 2 weeks.

 After understanding the basic syntax of programming languages, I decided to explore the world of competitive programming.
 It was an exciting concept, competing with thousands of programmers around the world to solve a programming problem.
 Through multiple tutorials on YouTube and reading articles on GeeksForGeeks, I immersed myself in the different algorithms and data structures that can be used to solve problems in an efficient manner.
 After months of practice, I competed in Google Kickstart and placed 26th in round A and 5th nationally in round B.

 A few months later, I interned at Global Prima Indotek, a plastic-injection factory.
 There, I observed a lack of efficiency in the quality-control department, mainly the procedure in checking product labels.
-I collected the time that workers spent on each step, and figured that they had to check the miniscule words on labels, the printed colors and barcodes manually.

-Through my programming experience, I proposed to create an app that could automate this process.
-With tutorials by freecodecamp guiding me in creating this app, I learnt to use Python libraries openCV2 and Pytesseract to build the app.
+I collected the time that workers spent on each step, and figured that they had to check the miniscule words on labels, the printed colors, and barcodes manually.
+I proposed to create an app that could automate this process.
+With tutorials by freecodecamp guiding me, I learnt to use Python libraries openCV2 and Pytesseract to build the app.

-I had to resort to YouTube tutorials by freecodecamp.
-I learned how to use the python libraries openCV2 and Pytesseract and built the app.

 After testing out the app with the quality control team, I found that my app was able to check the content and barcodes on the product label 3.5 times faster than what the team could achieve manually.
 With my findings, I pitched my app to management.
 After getting their approval, my app was then implemented by the quality control team.

+Hey Vincent!

+For the ending, I would refer back to the prompt in reflection.
+The second part has been answered, so focus on the first part.
+You’ve already demonstrated your passion and commitment in the rest of the essay, so this is your opportunity to be dramatic, even a little abstract.

+Some guiding questions to help you: Why do you say programming is your greatest talent?
+Did it come easily to you?
+What is it about programming that excites you so much?

+eg. To be a master at something, they say you have to put in 10,000 hours.
+Programming is no walk in the park: there will be hours of debugging, learning new languages, and more.
+It’s going to keep getting harder.
+But with programming, I know—one day I’ll hit those 10,000 hours.